The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

 \subsection{Classification}

-\PaperShort{ } We discuss the effect of degrading the six data quality dimensions of three datasets, namely \textsf{Credit}, \textsf{Contraceptive} and \textsf{Telco}, on the performance of five classification algorithms, namely LogR, SVM, DT, KNN and MLP\@.
-We include two baselines trained and tested on clean data, namely a majority-class classifier and a class ratio classifier\PaperLong{\ to better understand the behavior of the studied classification models}.\PaperLong{\ The first assigs all test datasets instances to the majority class in the training dataset.
-The latter selects a label regarding the labels' ratios in the traing dataset.
-The target accuracy/balance pollution would shift the class ratios of the training data, which is not reflected in the baseline performance because we report only on clean train and test data.
-Only for \textsf{Contraceptive}, the classifiers are not binary.}
+\PaperShort{ } We discuss the effect of polluting data along the six data quality dimensions of four datasets, namely \textsf{Credit}, \textsf{Contraceptive}, \textsf{Telco}, and \textsf{COVID}, on the performance of seven classification algorithms, namely LogR, SVM, DT, GB, KNN, TN, and MLP.
+We consider MLP in the form of three variants: MLP-1, MLP-5 and MLP-10\@. \PaperLong{To better understand the behavior of the studied classification models,} we include two baselines trained and tested on clean data, namely a \textit{majority-class classifier} and a \textit{class ratio classifier}.
+The first assigns all test dataset instances to the majority class in the training dataset.
+The latter selects a label based on the labels' ratios in the training dataset.
+The target accuracy/balance pollution would shift the class ratios of the training data, which is not reflected in the baseline performance because we report only on clean training and test data.
+Only for \textsf{Contraceptive}, the classifiers are not binary. \PaperShort{Figure~\ref{fig:classification-results-all-telco} shows the results only for \textsf{Telco}.
+However, in the description of the result per data quality dimension, respectively data pollution, we also include the results for the other considered datasets.}

+Although we do not focus on optimizing the prediction accuracy in this study, the results \PaperShort{in Figure~\ref{fig:classification-results-all-telco}} in the context of TN mostly show a significantly lower performance than the other considered classification algorithms.
+We see this effect for the smaller datasets.
+As a transformer-based model, TN seems to be more data-hungry and requires larger datasets to fully exploit its potential~(\citet{tabnet} also show this trend in a dedicated experiment).
+However, for \textsf{COVID}, which is much larger than the other considered datasets, TN achieves similar performance compared to the other classification algorithms.